-Astrotech recognizes revenue employing the generally accepted revenue recognition methodologies described under the provisions of ASC Topic 606 "Revenue from Contracts with Customers" ("Topic 606"), which was adopted by the Company in fiscal year 2019.
+Astrotech recognizes revenue employing the generally accepted revenue recognition methodologies described under the provisions of Accounting Standards Codification ("ASC") Topic 606 "Revenue from Contracts with Customers" ("Topic 606").
 The methodology used is based on contract type and how products and services are provided.
 The guidelines of Topic 606 establish a five-step process to govern the recognition and reporting of revenue from contracts with customers.
 The five steps are: (i) identify the contract with a customer, (ii) identify the performance obligations within the contract, (iii) determine the transaction price, (iv) allocate the transaction price to the performance obligations within the contract, and (v) recognize revenue when or as the performance obligations are satisfied.

 An additional factor is reasonable assurance of collectability.
-This necessitates deferral of all or a portion of revenue recognition until collection.
-During the fiscal year ended June 30, 2022, the Company had two material revenue sources that comprised substantially all of its \$869 thousand in revenue.
-During the fiscal year ended June 30, 2021, the Company recognized revenue from two material customers for total revenue of \$334 thousand.
+This necessitates deferral of all or a portion of revenue recognition until assurance of collection.
+During the fiscal year ended June 30, 2023, the Company had four material customers that comprised substantially all of its \$750 thousand in revenue.
+During the fiscal year ended June 30, 2022, the Company had two material customers that consisted substantially all of the \$869 thousand.
 Revenue was recognized at a point in time consistent with the guidelines in Topic 606.

 Contract Assets and Liabilities.
 The Company enters into contracts to sell products and provide services, and it recognizes contract assets and liabilities that arise from these transactions.
-The Company recognizes revenue and corresponding accounts receivable according to Topic 606 and, at times, recognizes revenue in advance of the time when contracts give it the right to invoice a customer.
+The Company recognizes revenue and corresponding accounts receivable according to Topic 606 and, at times, recognizes revenue once all performance obligations have been met, in advance of the time when contracts give us the right to invoice a customer.
 The Company may also receive consideration, per the terms of a contract, from customers prior to transferring goods to the customer.
 The Company records customer deposits as deferred revenue.
 Additionally, the Company may receive payments, most typically for service and warranty contracts, at the onset of the contract and before services have been performed.
 In such instances, the Company records a deferred revenue liability.
 The Company recognizes these contract liabilities as sales after all revenue recognition criteria are met.